genomexyz/tictactoe/readme.md

 # TIC TAC TOE BOT

-The tic tac toe bot that will learn how to play tic tac toe from you
+The tic tac toe bot that will learn how to play tic tac toe from you.
+So simple program but so many file, why?
+Actually, I am using codeigniter.
+Recently, i love using using codeigniter.

 # requirement:
 - Apache 2